svilmune/oci-resource-manager-remote-clone-pdb/README.md

 Modify values either in the variables.tf file or provide them during stack execution.

-STACK MUST BE DESTROYED AFTER EACH RUN.
+STATE MUST BE DESTROYED AFTER EACH RUN.
 This is due to Terraform keeping state of the clone operation always and not updating it with the deleted destination.

 ## Required Variables